Harry Reid says Democratic race is 'far from being over'

 Reid said that Democrats should “re-establish Obamacare” and add a public option, which he says, would make people “very happy with their insurance.”

 Reid’s opposition to Medicare for All is shared in some influential corners of the state's electorate.
-The powerful Culinary Union in Nevada has been vocal about their opposition to Medicare for All, potentially putting a dent into Sanders’ support in the Silver State, although the union has not formally endorsed a candidate in the race.
+The powerful Culinary Workers Union in Nevada has been vocal about their opposition to Medicare for All, potentially putting a dent in Sanders’ support in the state, although the union has not formally endorsed a candidate in the race.

-And he warned Democrats for moving too far to the left on immigration.
-He said they should be “very careful” about decriminalizing crossing the border.
+And Reid warned Democrats not to move too far to the left on immigration, saying they should be “very careful” about decriminalizing crossing the border.
 “We’re a country of laws,” he said.

-When asked why Warren has struggled in the first two states and wether the country was ready to elect a woman as president, Reid noted that Nevada was the first state to have a majority women legislature and that both U.S. Senators are women, as are a majority of judges on the state Supreme Court.
+When asked why Warren has struggled in the first two states and whether the country was ready to elect a woman as president, Reid noted that Nevada was the first state to have a majority female legislature and that both U.S. senators were women, as are a majority of judges on the state Supreme Court.

 “All I know is Nevada has proven the strength of women," he said.
 "People were saying we need to empower women.
 Women empowered us in Nevada.”